top of page

 Photo by: Scurlock Studio Records, Archives Center, Smithsonian Institution

-1933-The Federal Council of Negro Affairs, also referred to as the "Black Cabinet" was formed during President Franklin D. Roosevelt's first term.
-The Black Cabinet consisted of African American federal workers and Civil Rights activists, including Mary McLeod Bethune, who collectively helped improve the lives of Black Americans by increasing employment, expanding access to education, and guaranteeing advantages from FDR's New Deal plan.
+1933-The Federal Council of Negro Affairs, also referred to as the "Black Cabinet," was formed during President Franklin D. Roosevelt's first term.
+The Black Cabinet consisted of African American federal workers and Civil Rights activists, including Mary McLeod Bethune, who collectively helped improve the lives of Black Americans by increasing employment, expanding access to education, and securing benefits under FDR's New Deal.
 First Lady Eleanor Roosevelt also worked diligently with the Black Cabinet to help them achieve their objectives.
+Historians now say the most meaningful takeaways from the Black Cabinet are a strong understanding of government operations and how to position oneself to bring about progress and results.

 hurston-img-2240.jpg